 When your article is ready, send it to the Shaumbra Magazine editor.

-•.
-All articles are edited to some degree before publication.
+• All articles are edited to some degree before publication.
 We check for things like clarity (remember many readers use English as a second language), repetition, past/present tense consistency, and so on.
+The less editing that's required, the more likely we can use it.

 We look forward to your stories and wisdom!